kunliu7/Distributed-Q-Algo/README.md

 You can change the number of targets via the `--n_trgts` (`-t`) argument and set the method to either `teledata` or `telegate`.

+Its components are simulated below.

-## Generate the error distribution of a Fanout circuit
+### Generate the error distribution of a Fanout circuit

 1. Generation
 ```bash